microsoft/BotFramework-WebChat/samples/20.a.upload-to-azure-storage/README.md

 # Description

-In this demo, we will show you how to customize Web Chat to directly upload file to Azure Storage, and then send the blob URL to the bot for validation and further processing.
+In this demo, we will show you how to customize Web Chat to directly upload file(s) to Azure Storage, and then send the blob URL to the bot for validation and further processing.

 ## Background

 Direct Line provides a temporary storage of user attachments, up to 4 MB per attachment for about 24 hours.
-If end-user need to upload for more than 4 MB, it is always advised to use your own storage.
+If the end-user needs to upload more than 4 MB, it is always advised that the developer use their own storage.

-> When handling user input such as attachments, please verify if the attachment is free of inappropriate content and is what your bot expected to receive.
+> IMPORTANT: When handling user input such as attachments, please verify that the attachment is free of inappropriate content and is what your bot expected to receive.

-> When dealing with personal data, please respect user privacy.
-Follow platform guideline and post your privacy statement online.
+> IMPORTANT: When dealing with personal data, please respect user privacy.
+Follow platform guidelines and post your privacy statement online.

 # Test out the hosted sample